Fairgreen International School, The Sustainable City, Dubailand – The Review

 Walid Abushakra,Chairman.
 ESOL Education.

-Fairgreen International School offers the complete International Baccalaureate (IB) continuum of education, comprising the IB Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (IB DP) and, significantly, the outstanding Career-related Programme (IB CP).
+Fairgreen International School offers the complete International Baccalaureate (IB) continuum of education, comprising the IB Primary Years Programme (PYP), Middle Years Programme (MYP), and, as above, Fairgreen International School also offers students the choice between both the International Baccalaureate Diploma Programme (IB DP) and the International Baccalaureate Career-related programme (IB CP).

-SchoolsCompared.com has been an outspoken proponent of the career-related programme because, uniquely, it offers a technical stream foundation within its programme for children.
-It is hard to think of a more perfect location for running the programme that at Fairgreen given its location within the Sustainable City.
+SchoolsCompared.com has been an outspoken proponent of the Career-related programme because, uniquely, it offers a technical stream foundation within its programme for children.
+As a general rule, we think parents should be focused on shortlisting IB schools, like Fairgreen International School, that offer both programmes.
+It is hard to think of a more perfect location for running the programme than at Fairgreen, given this location within the Sustainable City.

 It is worth noting that the IB, particularly in the Diploma and Career-related programmes has the capacity, at its best, to provide an environment in which young men and women can solve problems, develop patents and provide industry solutions on a global scale.